 * * *

-“Advice is a form of nostalgia, dispensing it is a way of fishing the past from the disposal, wiping it off, painting over the ugly parts and recycling it for more than it’s worth.”
-But trust me on not putting all your eggs in one basket.
+“Advice is a form of nostalgia, dispensing it is a way of fishing the past from the disposal, wiping it off, painting over the ugly parts and recycling it for more than it’s worth.
+But trust me on the sunscreen.”

 If you enjoyed this post, you might also like: